Best Running Underwear Reviewed and Tested

 Q. What size should I buy?

 Its also important to try out different sizes before making any purchase.
 If you are in the shop then you can consult and also try different sizes till you get the one that best fits you.
-Most shops will have a guides to show you your size and fit.
+Most shops will have a guide to show you your size and fit.

 Q: What if my underwear is hot and doesn’t absorb moisture?

 Generally speaking, men have a few basic choices in underwear.
 You can go with the traditional cotton boxer, or squeeze into a pair of tight whities.
 But the good news is that these options have expanded drastically in recent years.
 More than a few manufacturers are making boxer briefs with high-tech materials and hybrid designs that are light years away from the old style.
 There are many more comfortable choices for all-day use and quite a few that offer support as well as coverage.

 A nice pair of running underwear adds a comfortable layer of insulation and support.
-This is especially important during the cold months, because running tights and pants, tend to lack built-in liners that many running shorts have.
+This is especially important during the cold months, because of running tights and pants, tend to lack built-in liners that many running shorts have.
 And during the summer the less you feel the better.

 Here are some sources we used while conducting our research: